• Home

 How to Trim Laminate Countertops

-The final step in completing a laminate countertop — trimming its edges flush — can prove a little nerve wracking.
-After all, you have a lot of time and money invested in your project and the last thing you want to do is ruin everything while trimming.
+The final step in completing a laminate countertop — trimming its edges flush — can be nerve-wracking.
+After all, you have a lot of time and money invested in your project, and the last thing you want to do is ruin everything while trimming.
 Relax!
-These pointers ensure clean results every time….
+These pointers ensure clean results every time.
+Use a router…

 How to Extend the Life of Your Bench Tools